Two-point conversion: Other leagues

 Six-man football reverses the extra point and the two-point conversion: because there is no offensive line in that game variant, making kick protection more difficult, plays from scrimmage are worth one point but successful kicks are worth two.
 It is also reversed in many high school football and youth football leagues, since there are not often skilled kickers at that level.
 A variant of this, especially at the youth level, is to allow one point for a running conversion, two points for a passing conversion, and two points for a successful kick.

-The Arena Football League has recognized the two-point conversion for its entire existence (in both its original 1987–2008 incarnation and its 2010–2019 revival), allowing for either a play from scrimmage or a drop kick to be worth two points.
-(The additional extra point for a drop kick is unique to arena football.)
+Variants

 In 1968, leading up to the AFL–NFL merger, the leagues developed a radical "compromise" rule that reconciled the fact that the NFL did not use the two-point conversion but the AFL did: the relatively easy one-point kick would be eliminated and only a play from scrimmage could score one point called a "pressure point".
 The rule was used for the interleague matchups for that preseason, and was not tried again.

-Both the World Football League and the XFL revived this concept, making it a point not to institute a two-point conversion rule so as to eliminate the easy kick.
-What would constitute a two-point conversion in other leagues counted only one point in the AFL–NFL games, WFL, or XFL.
+Both the World Football League and the original XFL revived this concept, making it a point not to institute a two-point conversion rule so as to eliminate the easy kick.
+What would constitute a two-point conversion in other leagues counted only one point in the AFL–NFL games, WFL, or the first XFL.
 The WFL called it the "action point", used after touchdowns, which the WFL counted as seven points.
-However, the XFL later added a rule in the playoffs that allowed the scoring team to score two (or even three) points by successfully executing a play from a point farther from the opponent's end zone (two points if the team could score from the five-yard line and three points if they could score from the ten-yard line).
+However, the first XFL later added a rule in the playoffs that allowed the scoring team to score two (or even three) points by successfully executing a play from a point farther from the opponent's end zone (two points if the team could score from the five-yard line and three points if they could score from the ten-yard line).